Ladybirds are called Ladybugs in the US. In Europe they are alse referred to as lady beetles.

 - Ladybugs in temperate areas usually hibernate through the winter as adults often in large groups.
 Millions of them come together in parts of the southwestern USA, where they cover the ground in a brilliant blanket.

 - There are 46 species of ladybird resident in Britain and the recent arrival of the harlequin ladybird has the potential to jeopardise many of these.
 The Harlequin Ladybird Survey will monitor its spread across Britain and assess its impact on native ladybirds.

 - Ladybirds have been introduced to other areas of the world for the purpose of pest control e.g. in California at the turn of the century when a ladybird of the species Rhodalia cardinalis, imported from Australia, saved the citrus industry from the cottony cushion scale bug.

 - Ladybirds are called Ladybugs in the US.
 In Europe they are alse referred to as lady beetles.
 They have many regional names in the UK (now mostly disused) such as the lady-cows, may-bug, golden-knop, golden-bugs (Suffolk); and variations on Bishop-Barnaby (Norfolk dialect) – Barnabee, Burnabee, the Bishop-that-burneth, and bishy bishy barnabee.

 - A common myth is that the number of spots on the insect’s back indicates its age.

-- Throughout the world superstition states that it is unlucky to kill a ladybird and there are myths surrounding their good fortune.
+- Throughout the world superstitions assert that it is unlucky to kill a ladybird and they are associated with good fortune.